ansys/pyansys-dev-guide/doc/source/content-writing/content-how-tos/resolve-issues-causing-check-failures.rst

 Your objective should always be to eliminate or mitigate issues before creating or pushing changes to a PR.
-For example, running ``pre-commit`` and Vale locally allows you to proactively resolve typos and trailing whitespaces.
+For example, running ``pre-commit`` and Vale locally lets you proactively resolve typos and trailing whitespaces.
 However, oftentimes, you must resolve issues that cause the checks run by the CI/CD process to fail.